 A stock of emergency PPE will be kept onsite, including gloves and masks.
 These will be distributed by a member of staff.

 10. What specific masks should be worn?

 We are not specifying the specific type of face-covering to be worn.
-However, we will provide face shields to staff in student-facing roles, which will be mandatory unless an individual has a valid medical reason.
+However, we will provide face shields to staff in student-facing roles, which will be mandatory.
 Should faculty wish to wear a mask in addition to the face shield when they are teaching, this is at their discretion.

 11. Who will enforce the correct wearing of masks?

 The requirement to wear face coverings will be written into the College’s policies.
 Responsibility for enforcement will be shared by all staff (academic and professional) as all employees have a duty of care responsibility for the health and safety of themselves and others under Section 7: Duties of employees in the Health and Safety at Work Act 1974.

 12. What if a student or staff member has health reasons for not wearing a mask, e.g. mild asthma?
 How will this be dealt with, and by whom?